cvmfs-contrib/cvmfs-tutorial-2021/docs/02_stratum0_client.md

 sudo cvmfs_server mkfs -o $USER repo.organization.tld
 ```

-The full repository name (here `repo.organization.tld`) resembles a DNS name, but the `organization.tld` domain does not actually need to exist.
+The full repository name (here `repo.organization.tld`) resembles a DNS name, but is not.
+The `organization.tld` domain does not actually need to exist in DNS.

 It is recommended to give all the repositories belonging to the same project or organization the same `.organization.tld` domain.
 This makes the client configuration much easier, also in case new repositories will be added later on.